 If your home has all the quirks and nooks that makes a ducted extractor impossible, recirculating appliances can still be very effective.
 Over the past few years, they’ve really upped their game (plus it means you don’t need to plan for ducting).
 Recirculating extractors work by filtering the air before exhausting it back into the room.
 Be aware that you’ll need to clean the filter every few months for in to remain effective.

 By checking out the decibel rating, you’ll be able to work out how loud the extractor will be.
 Larger rooms will require a higher capacity extractor, but due to being more powerful, they can be a little noisier.

 Do you want your canopy to be understated, or would you rather have it as a focal point?
 Here are some examples of extractors we’ve included in our designs.

-- Shaker Canopy (Built in Extractors) – A firm favourite amongst our clients, the Shaker Canopy is a classic design and complements Shaker furniture beautifully.
-It consists of a simple plastered box with a cornice, with the extractor concealed inside.
-We recommend painting this the same colour as your walls, to create a subtle, elegant extraction solution.
+Above, you can see a Shake-style canopy housing a built-in extractor fan.
+A firm favourite for our clients, the Shaker canopy is a classic design that complements Shaker furniture and cabinetry beautifully.
+What you see here is a simple, plastered box with a cornice.
+The extractor is cleverly concealed inside.
+By painting it the same colour as the walls, you’ll create a subtle, elegant extraction solution.

-- Downdraft Extractors – These extractors are ideal to use in an island.
-When not in use they sit below the worktop height, creating a sleek and slim line finish.
-When in use the extractor rises up out of the worktop, and sits close to the hob, so is a very effective method of extraction.
-It pays to think ahead with this style of extractor – it is possible to vent these out side, but you will need to add ducting under the floor.
-This isn’t always possible but if you are having building works done, it can be built into the process as the floor is constructed.
+You might also want to consider a downdraft extractor, which are ideal for using over an island.
+When they’re not being used, they sit below the worktop height, creating a sleek and slimline finish.
+When they are in use, the extractor rises out of the worktop and sits close to the hob, making it an effective form of extraction.
+Thinking ahead is key: sometimes, we’re able to vent these outside, if we’re able to add ducting under the floor.
+If you’re having building works done, it can be built into the process as the floor is constructed.